-Each product is displayed with its title, primary image, pricing, a star rating between one and five (from customer reviews), the quantity of reviews, and details about shipping.
+Each product is displayed with its title, primary image, pricing, a star rating between one and five (from customer reviews), the number of reviews, and details about shipping.

 Amazon search rankings depend primarily on sales, search relevance, and click-through rate.

-How Amazon search gauges relevance is heavily dependent on the product detail page, which makes it crucial for vendors and sellers to optimize their listings for best results.
+How Amazon search gauges relevancy is heavily dependent on the product detail page, which makes it crucial for vendors and sellers to optimize their listings.

 While the majority of categories have the same product detail page layout, some differ considerably (books and fashion, for example).
-All detail pages, however, have the same core elements.
+Every product detail page, however, has the same core elements.

 2) Title: Main title for the product matching what’s listed on the search results page (ex.
 Cyalume Green Glow Sticks – Premium Bright 6” SnapLight Sticks with 12 Hour Duration (10 Pack))